 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 their annual School Accountability Report Card.
 Implementation of State Standards: Implementation of State Standards from stage 1 Exploration and Research through stage 5 Full Implementation and Sustainability will be measured by the Self Reflection Tool for Implementation of State Standards.
 Each standard area will demonstrate progress until Full Implementation is achieved.
-Health - stage 4 PE - stage 4, VAPA - stage 3 Desired outcomes for 2023-24: CCSS ELA - stage 5 ELD - stage 5 CCSS Math - stage 5 NGSS- stage 5 History/SS - stage 5 Health - stage 5 PE - stage 5 VAPA - stage 5 Course Access: All students, including English learners, students with exceptional needs, and other unduplicated students, will be enrolled in a broad course of study to provide access to CCSS and ELD standards as 2020-21: 100% of students, including English learners, students with exceptional needs, and other unduplicated students, are enrolled in a broad course of study.
-Desired outcomes for 2023-24: 100% of students, including English learners, students with exceptional needs, and other unduplicated students, will be enrolled in a broad course of study.
+Health - stage 4 PE - stage 4, VAPA - stage 3 Desired outcomes for 2023-24: CCSS ELA - stage 5 ELD - stage 5 CCSS Math - stage 5 NGSS- stage 5 History/SS - stage 5 Health - stage 5 PE - stage 5 VAPA - stage 5 Course Access: All students, including English learners, students with exceptional needs, and other unduplicated students, will be enrolled in a broad course of study to provide access to CCSS, NGSS, and ELD standards as 2020-21: 100% of students, including English learners, students with exceptional needs, and other unduplicated students, are enrolled in a broad course of study as measured by district review and school Desired outcomes for 2023-24: 100% of students, including English learners, students with exceptional needs, and other unduplicated students, will be enrolled in a broad course of study as measured by district review and

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 measured by district review and school daily/master schedules.
-Actions
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 measured by district review and school daily/master schedules. daily/master schedules. school daily/master schedules.